-Our College has a well deserved reputation for our pastoral care – the needs of our students as young people and individuals in their own rights are a cornerstone of our work as we believe that happy, successful children will become confident and independent learners.
+Our College has a well-deserved reputation for our pastoral care – the needs of our students as young people and individuals in their own rights are a cornerstone of our work as we believe that happy, successful children will become confident and independent learners.
 All our students are placed in a tutor group in the immediate care of their tutor.
 The tutor is a key figure in their wellbeing and is the initial contact for advice and guidance for both students and parents alike.
 In addition to monitoring the personal development of each student, the tutor also monitors and supports students in maximising their potential.
+Please find below comments from a Year 7 parent whose child joined Carterton Community College in July 2021:

 All students, staff and governors are in one of the following four Houses.
 All are depicted on the College Crest: